pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 # curl -i http://<floating_ip>:5000/cowsay/api/v1.0/saysomething
 ```
 If you are using Windows, use a Linux instance or install a cURL client for Windows.

+## Task 4 (Optional)

+1.  go to compute -> instances.
+Click "create a snapshot" in the dropdown menu for your instance.
+Name it something unique
+2. Delete your instance
+3.  now redo task-2.
+Can you still find your file using `ls` in the terminal? what about your `.py` file?
+Now delete this instance.
+4.  redo task-2 with one difference; under SOURCE you should select Image in the SELECT BOOT SOURCE menu.
+Now you should be able to see the snap-shot you made available for selection.
+Load it into the instance.
+Then finish creating the instance.
+Can you find your file now?
+What about your cowsay web-application?

 #### Disclaimer